counternote/counternote/spec.md

 ***

-# Forms
+# Frames

-__Forms__ are structural elements of a composition and how such elements connect together.
+__Frames__ are structural elements of a composition and how such elements connect together.
 Here is the A-section of Bourrée by Bach:

     ++*
     SCORE: Lute Suite in E Minor